jimbon25/WIFI-TOOLKIT/README.md

 This project integrates and utilizes the core functionality of [Evil Limiter](https://github.com/bitbrute/evillimiter), a powerful tool for monitoring, analyzing, and limiting bandwidth of devices on a local network.
 We extend our gratitude to the original author, bitbrute, for their excellent work.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).